-For purposes of this prospectus, when we refer herein to a "potentially registrational trial," we are referring to a clinical trial to evaluate efficacy and safety of a product candidate to potentially support submission of a marketing application for such product candidate with the applicable regulatory authorities.
+For purposes of this report, when we refer herein to a "potentially registrational trial," we are referring to a clinical trial to evaluate efficacy and safety of a product candidate to potentially support submission of a marketing application for such product candidate with the applicable regulatory authorities.
 Such a trial is also sometimes referred to as a Phase 2/3 or Phase 3 clinical trial or a pivotal trial.

 Nirogacestat is currently in the potentially registrational Phase 3 DeFi clinical trial for the treatment of desmoid tumors, which are rare and often debilitating and disfiguring soft tissue tumors.
-Desmoid tumors can aggressively invade surrounding healthy tissues and cause significant morbidities, including severe pain, internal bleeding, incapacitating loss of range of motion and, in rare cases. death.
+Desmoid tumors can aggressively invade surrounding healthy tissues and cause significant morbidities, including severe pain, internal bleeding, incapacitating loss of range of motion and, in rare cases, death.
 There are currently no therapies approved by the FDA for the treatment of desmoid tumors.
 Nirogacestat has been generally well tolerated in over 200 subjects and clinical activity was observed in the desmoid tumor patients enrolled in two previous clinical trials, many of whom had been heavily pre-treated.
-Since then, the FDA has granted nirogacestat Orphan Drug Designation, Fast Track Designation and Breakthrough Therapy Designation for the treatment of desmoid tumors.
+Since then, the FDA has granted nirogacestat Orphan Drug Designation, Fast Track Designation and Breakthrough Therapy Designation for the treatment of desmoid tumors, and the European Commission granted Orphan Drug Designation for the treatment of soft tissue sarcoma.
 We are currently conducting the DeFi trial, a double-blind, randomized, placebo-controlled clinical trial in adults with progressing desmoid tumors.
 We believe that we have designed the DeFi trial such that, if nirogacestat demonstrates clinical activity consistent with that observed in desmoid tumor patients treated to date with nirogacestat, the primary endpoint of this clinical trial should be met.
 If the results are favorable, we plan to file for marketing approval for nirogacestat in the United States and select international markets.
-We expect to provide an update on the DeFi trial in the second half of 2020 ahead of an anticipated top-line data readout in the second or third guarter of 2021.
+We expect to provide an update on the DeFi trial in the second half of 2020 ahead of an anticipated top-line data readout in the second or third quarter of 2021.